 - Modified in this version—Evaluate edits made in the current branch version.
 This option is only available when the source is a feature service with the Version Management capability and connected to a branch version.
 This option is not available when evaluating rules using the default version.

-- Execute asynchronously—Execute the evaluate rules on the service asynchronously.
+- Execute asynchronously—Run the evaluate rules on the service asynchronously.
 This uses the system ValidationTools geoprocessing service, which allows for long-running processes.
 This option is only available when the source is a feature service with the Validation capability.

 - For Rule Type, choose at least one to evaluate.